intel/qatlib/quickassist/lookaside/access_layer/src/sample_code/README.txt

     the number of cores
     the number of crypto instance

-Based on plaform default value for above parameters are configured in driver configuration file
+Based on platform default value for above parameters are configured in driver configuration file

 **IMIX is a mixture of packet sizes 40%-64Byte 20%-752Byte 35% 1504Byte
 5%-8892Byte. of the total submissions